 It sure seems as if the same old - old diamonds are around.
 The Duncans, Puryear, Leslie Wolgamott (Divorced from Brad - WWDB saves marriages?).
 Harimoto, Tsuruda, Danzik.
 I heard Hawaii has a new diamond named Mandy Yamamoto but from I gather, her husband is not hook line and sinker in Amway.
 I wonder why?
 Aside from Mandy, where are the new diamonds?
 It might also be significant to note that Amway revenues have declined significantly from 11.8 billion in 2013 to 8.6 billion in 2017.
 Today the sales are nowhere near the peak in 2013.
-And that is while the US economy has been doing very well.
+And that is while the US economy has been doing fairly well.
 Perhaps perhaps people are seeing Amway for what it is?
 A poor business opportunity where your chance of failure is nearly 100%.
 And it's not because of a lack of effort or motivation.
 The Amway system is just set up for failure.
 Technically, Amway should have seen sales go through the roof as they are similar to Amazon with the online ordering and mail delivery of products.
 Why didn't Amway go the roof during covid?
 Could it be that Amway products are just not in demand?
 Could it be that covid limited the ability for IBOs to recruit, which is where a lot of volume comes from?
 (IBOs who sign up, buy some stuff and quit.
 Commonly referred to as the "churn")

 A quick look at the common 6-4-2 plan is 79 IBOs.
 One platinum and a whole bunch who aren't.
 And this plan doesn't factor in that many people join and quit without doing much of anything.
 Thus there can only mathematically be a small fraction of 1% who make anything with a whole bunch of wannabes who never make it.
 And that is what Amway is.
 The same old sorry ass Amway opportunity where the diamonds sell you false hopes and dreams while their dreams come true from your tools and function purchases.